-For those who are interested in saving more money, it is still a smart choice (even though it translates into more effort and time) if you do it correctly.
+For those interested in saving more money, it is still a smart choice (even though it translates into more effort and time) if you do it correctly.

-For those who are interested in saving more money, it is still a smart choice (even though it translates into more effort and time) if you do it correctly.
+For those interested in saving more money, it is still a smart choice (even though it translates into more effort and time) if you do it correctly.

 What is MLS, exactly?

-MLS, which stands for Multiple Listing Service or Multiple Listing System (both names mean the same thing) is a database that list out all properties that are available for sale at any period of time.
+MLS, which stands for Multiple Listing Service or Multiple Listing System (both names mean the same thing) is a database that lists out all properties that are available for sale at any period of time.
 Local Maryland real Estate agents have access to the database on behalf of their clients.
-When you have your property listed on the MLS, it gets discovered and eventually bought.
+When your property is listed on the MLS, it gets discovered and eventually bought.

 It also acts as the centralized data hub that feeds the major real estate portals like Zillow, Realtor.com, Trulia, Redfin, etc. to your house listing.
 Your data listing will remain consistent on all these various websites in this way.